pkmo-linux/pokemmo/README.md

 **License**
 -----------

-(c) Copyright holder 2012-2017 PokeMMO.eu <linux@pokemmo.eu>
+(c) Copyright holder 2012-2017 PokeMMO.eu - <linux@pokemmo.eu>

 **Terms of Service:** Visit https://pokemmo.eu/tos

 (c) Copyright 2017 Launcher created by Carlos Donizete Froes [a.k.a coringao]

-License: This is free software, licensed under the GPL-3 license.
+This is free software, you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.